 Account Takeover Prevention: Strategies For Lenders To Prevent Fraud

-Identity theft is one of the growing concerns for industries of all sectors, including the banking and financial sectors.
-Various banking frauds have surged dramatically in recent years, leading to substantial financial losses and severely eroding customer trust.
-Account takeover, or ATO, is a dominant form of identity theft that occurs when a fraudster gains unauthorized access to a user's account for malicious purposes.
+• Account takeover is a form of identity theft that occurs when a fraudster gains unauthorized access to a user's account for malicious purposes.

 According to Sift's global data network, the account takeover attack rates for the FinTech industry surged by a staggering 808% between Q2 2022 and Q2 2023.